What is NFCI?

 The MoD has a duty of care to you to ensure that every effort is made to avoid preventable injuries.
 Outlined in the JSP 539, the MoD states that nearly all heat and cold illnesses sustained are preventable “provided the risk factors are assessed properly and appropriately managed”.

 This requires greater awareness of the risk and putting in place the right control measures such as providing the right protective clothing for working in dangerous climates, making you aware of the signs and symptoms of cold injury, recognising risks and acting fast to seek treatment to prevent irreversible damage.

 If you’ve suffered a cold injury through the negligence of the MoD while serving in the Armed Forces, you could be entitled to claim for compensation.
 Our specialist military team are equipped with the necessary expertise to successfully represent you and achieve fair settlements on NFCI claims.

 What is the time limit for military injuries?

 Claims for NFCI compensation can usually be made up to three years after the date of injury.

 How can our military solicitors help?

-We have a dedicated team of military experts who have a wealth of experience in dealing with the intricate and specialist issues that arise for many of our serving personnel and veterans.
+We have a dedicated team of experts who have a wealth of experience in dealing with the intricate and specialist issues that arise for many of our service personnel and veterans.